 I hadn’t really heard much about it before but as I researched I decided it was definitely something I wanted to do.

-When you came out of university did you seek advice from anyone following a graphic designer career path?
+Is Graphic Design a Good Career?
+When you came out of university did you seek advice from anyone in a graphic design career?

 Definitely a bit blind.

 Is Graphic Design a Good Career?
 What % of what you learned in university have you used in your graphic design career?

 Most of it really, maybe 80%.
 I am not really involved in any web design so that is something I don’t use at the moment.